MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

       kubectl get svc
       ```

    1. To check whether MinIO is up and running, log in to the IP address in a browser, or use the MinIO client. **PLEASE VERIFY: Please review this step.
 They install the MinIO client in the next step.
-How does this step related to that one?**
+How does this step relate to that one?
+SUGGESTION: If logging in to the IP address in a browser is an alternative to the step that follows, move that alternative to an indented paragraph beneath the main step below; then remove this step.**

    1. Install the MinIO client, and browse through the MinIO files.